Semiclassical Defect Measures and Observability Estimate for Schr\"odinger Operators with Homogeneous Potentials of Order Zero: Preliminaries

 \subsection{Induced Dynamical System}

-Here we consider the following dynamical system on $\re\times T^*S^{n-1}$ which is induced by Hamiltonian flow of $P$.
-Essentially, contents of this section is first done in \cite{h} but we write here for the convince.
+Here we consider the following dynamical system on $\re\times T^*S^{n-1}$, induced by a Hamiltonian flow of $P$.
+Herbst first proved the contents of this section in \cite{h}, but we write here for the convince.

 Let $H$ be a vector field on $T^*(\re\times T^*S^{n-1})$ defined by